 Theorists who have studied power, tend to study ‘power over’, as if it were the only form of power.

-‘Power over’ is conceiving of power in terms of the ability to compile others by force, when necessary. is often seen as a scarce item that is related to ‘leadership,’ to war, and to political power.
+‘Power over’ is conceiving of power in terms of the ability to compel others by force, when necessary. is often seen as a scarce item that is related to ‘leadership,’ to war, and to political power.
 If we limited our studies this way in the field of say, chemistry, the whole field would be a narrow one, focused on explosives, and not paying any attention at all to less dramatic, but incredibly useful ways chemistry works to create crystals in rocks, cellulose in trees, or in creating the very air we breathe.
 So, as a species, we really—haven’t —gotten much further than ’Nah, I don’t think that’s it,’ in our understandings of power and why —some—people resort to or are prone to becoming authoritarian, have we?

 This primitive level of knowledge about power again makes a certain kind of sense, since the most dramatic ways power manifests —are—through force.

-But it’s a huge problem for us currently when many prior “great” thinkers about power have —ended— discussion on the topic by inferring or even blithely proclaiming that it’s just human nature to do evil things, or that it’s just human nature to lust after power.
+But it’s a huge problem for us currently when many prior “great” thinkers about power have —ended— discussion on the topic by inferring, or even blithely proclaiming, that it’s just human nature to do evil things, or that it’s just human nature to lust after power.

 I don’t discount the fact that the vast majority of these “great thinkers” have been mostly white, privileged, and male, and neither should you.
 It’s surprisingly easy and wondrously convenient to believe in untested assumptions that help your status in life.
 It really is.
 But I will say it again for those in the back: the widespread and seemingly simplistic idea—that “power over” is the natural state of things—is an outright lie that people tell themselves.
 A lie they may very well believe, but it’s a lie nonetheless.